 4. Assumptions and Clarification of Scope

-The assumptions defined in the Security Target and some aspects of threats and organisational security policies are not covered by the TOE itself.
-These aspects lead to specific security objectives to be fulfilled and measures to be taken by the IT environment, the user or the risk manager.
+The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
+These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.